EphemeralShine/ica0002/README.md

-# ica0002 2023/2024 autumn
-## Infrastructure as a code with ansible
+# Infrastructure as a code with ansible
-##Link to cours repo fork: https://github.com/EphemeralShine/ica0002-2023
+## Link to cours repo fork: https://github.com/EphemeralShine/ica0002-2023